 Beaver Creek Reservoir's yellow perch population peaked in the late 1990s.
-Recently, yellow perch abundance has trended upward with the highest adult relative abundance recorded in 13 years during 2012 (Table 9).
-Since 2014, yellow perch relative abundance has dropped significantly and may reflect increased predation by a growing walleye population over the same timeframe (Table 9).
-The current population consists of quality and preferred size fish (TL > 8 in; Table 9).
-Summer seining efforts indicate that yellow perch reproductive success in 2012 and 2013 were the highest recorded in 17 years and successful reproduction was observed again in 2015 (Table 8).
+Recently, yellow perch abundance has trended upward with the highest adult relative abundance recorded in 13 years in 2012 (Table 9).
+Since 2014, yellow perch relative abundance had been on the decline until 2019, when a strong year-class from 2018 recruited into the adult population (Table 9).
+The current perch population consists of stock sized fish (5-8 in.; Table 9).
+Summer seining efforts indicate that yellow perch reproductive success in 2012 and 2013 were the highest recorded in 17 years and successful reproduction was observed again in 2015 and 2018 (Table 8).
 Severe drought conditions experienced across the region in 2017 increased the water demands from Beaver Creek Reservoir.
-Through July and August, reservoir pool elevations dropped approximately 15 feet, creating less than ideal seining conditions and reduced the presence of YOY yellow perch (Table 8).
+Through July and August, reservoir pool elevations dropped approximately 15 feet, creating less than ideal rearing conditions and reduced the presence of YOY yellow perch (Table 8).
+The reduced pool elevations increased yellow perch spawning habitat and contributed to a strong year-class that has recruited into the population.